DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 Number of Continuing Education Hours

-(a) Serving as a clinical instructor for Two hours of continuing education is
+(a) Serving as a clinical instructor for Two continuing education hours are

 medical students or residents engaged granted for each 50 to 60 minutes of